Pharmacotherapy in clinical trials

 As opposed to experimental treatment, the advantages of clinical trials for a patient are:

-in addition to the treating physician, authorities and other experts (the rest of the research group, an ethics committee, the granter of the research permission) participate in the evaluation of risks and advantages of the medicine and the trial in question
+- in addition to the treating physician, authorities and other experts (the rest of the research group, an ethics committee, the granter of the research permission in the research unit) participate in the evaluation of risks and advantages of the medicine and the trial in question

-the results of the treatment are systematically analyzed
+- the results of the treatment are systematically analysed